Rohit01-zoey/Rohit01-zoey.github.io/_news/announcement_2.md

 ---
 layout: post
-date: 2025-05-21
+date: 2026-01-20
 inline: true
 related_posts: false
 ---

-Our paper “ABBA-Adapters: Efficient and Expressive Fine-Tuning of Foundation Models” is now available on [arXiv](https://arxiv.org/abs/2505.14238).
+Our paper “ABBA-Adapters: Efficient and Expressive Fine-Tuning of Foundation Models” has been accepted at **ICLR 2026**.